 I ask most people I meet if they like their kitchen.

-The kitchen is, after all, where you’ll spend time cooking your meals, where your kids will run to grab an after school snack and where you’ll get that much needed coffee boost in the morning.
+The kitchen is, after all, where you’ll spend time cooking your meals, where your kids will run to grab an after school snack and where you’ll get that much-needed coffee boost in the morning.
 We spend a lot of time in our kitchens, so we might as well enjoy that time.

 That’s hard if you don’t like your kitchen or if it doesn’t fit your needs very well.
 If that’s the situation you’re in, it’s time to think about a kitchen remodel.
-Not only will you enjoy spending more time in your kitchen, a remodel will also increase the value of your home.
+Not only will you enjoy spending more time in your kitchen, but a remodel will also increase the value of your home.

 Of course, a kitchen remodel is an investment, and a lot of people worry that it’s too expensive.
 Luckily, there are a lot of ways that you can cut costs and save money on a remodeling project.
 At Ray Arnold Masonry & General Contracting, we’ve worked on hundreds of renovations and have put together this list of ways you can save money on your kitchen remodel.

-Maintain the same layout
+Maintain the Same Layout

 If the size of your kitchen isn’t an issue, keeping the same layout can help cut down on expenses.
 This reduces or eliminates the need to run new gas lines, electrical wiring or plumbing.
 You also won’t have to deal with removing walls.
-Unless you absolutely must move your refrigerator, oven and sink, leave them where they currently are and you’ve already cut costs.
+Unless you absolutely must move your refrigerator, oven, and sink, leave them where they currently are and you’ve already cut costs.

 Opening up space between kitchens and other rooms, like a dining room or family room, has become pretty popular.
 Unfortunately, removing walls requires careful consideration.
 Is the wall load-bearing?
 Does it have wiring or plumbing in it?
 Will the ceiling and floor need to be redone as well in these areas?

 All of these questions — and their answers — can add up to additional costs.
 If you have your heart set on opening up your kitchen, consider opting for a cutout.
-It will create the feeling of an open kitchen, provide extra counter space and will require less rerouting of wiring and plumbing.
+It will create the feeling of an open kitchen, provide extra counter space, and will require less rerouting of wiring and plumbing.
 All of that adds up to a nicer kitchen that costs less.

 Granite is still one of the most popular countertop materials, but it’s also pricey.
 Luckily, there are a lot of alternatives on the market today that look just as nice.
 From concrete and tile, to butcher block and recycled material, you can often find less expensive countertops that will still look incredible.